| Other Links |

 - Does your partner have a problem controlling his or her temper soon after using substances?

-- Does your partner become frightening, controlling, or more hostile soon after using substances?
+- Does your partner become frightening, controlling, or more hostile after using substances?

-- Does your partner have a problem controlling his or her temper the day after using substances?
+- Does your partner have a problem controlling his or her temper the day after?

-- Does your partner become frightening, controlling, or more hostile the day after using substances?
+- Does your partner become frightening, controlling, or more hostile the day after?

 - Has your partner been physically or sexually violent after using substances?